ms-club-sist/About-Us/README.md

 ## 🤝 Get Involved!

-**Ready to dive in?** Check out our `CONTRIBUTING.md` guide to see how you can start contributing to this repository or reach out to us through our social channels.
+**Ready to dive in?** Check out our [Contributing Guide](contributing.txt) to see how you can start contributing to this repository or reach out to us through our social channels.

 We look forward to having you!